FREE SHIPPING on orders of $85 or more

 Where did the English Ratliff family come from?
 What is the English Ratliff family crest and coat of arms?
 When did the Ratliff family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Ratliff family history?The name Ratliff arrived in England after the Norman Conquest of 1066.
-The Ratliff family lived in Nottingham, at Radcliffe.
-The name of this place translates as red cliff, and indicates that originally the town was distinguished by its proximity to such a landmark on the east side of Irwell.
+The Ratliff family lived in Lancashire, at Radcliffe.
+The name of this place translates as red cliff, from its Saxon origin and indicates that originally the town was distinguished by its proximity to such a landmark on the east side of Irwell.

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Radcliffe, Radcliff, Radclyffe, Ratliffe, Ratliff, Ratlife and many more.

-Another 435 words(31 lines of text) are included under the topic Early Ratliff Notables in all our PDF Extended History products.
+Another 447 words(32 lines of text) are included under the topic Early Ratliff Notables in all our PDF Extended History products.

 Some of the Ratliff family moved to Ireland, but this topic is not covered in this excerpt.
 Another 45 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products.